AlessandroTambellini/ica0002/backup_restore.md

 - Restore InfluxDB data from the backup:

   To restore the backup you will need to delete existing telegraf database first.
-It also makes sense to stop the Telegraf service so that it doesn't recreate the database before you could restore it:
+It also makes sense to stop the Telegraf service so that it doesn't recreate the database before you could restore it.
+So, execute the following commands:

   ```bash
   service telegraf stop